localleon/lrau.xyz/content/about/index.md

 ---

-{{< image src="/profilbild_klavier_round.png" alt="localleon" position="center" style="height:350px;">}}
+{{< image src="/profil_far1_round.png.png" alt="localleon" position="center" style="height:350px;">}}

 Hi, I am Leon.

 Welcome to my little personal website.
 I know it's not much but it's something.

-I am a student interested in software engineering, cloud architecture and general things IT.
+I am studying computer science at the FOM in Duesseldorf and working at Amprion.
+I’m interested in software engineering, cloud architecture and general things IT.
 I also enjoy working on open source projects, and I am a big fan of 3D printing.
 And I love new and exciting projects.
 Contact me if you think I can help you.

 ---